fdifrison/intergalacticGuidesForCoders/Javascript/Manual_JS.md

 ---

 Javascript is an high-level, object-oriented, multi-paradigm programming language.
 In web development, while htm and css are responsible for the content and the styling of the webpage, js is responsible for handling its dynamic and user interaction, to load data, e.g. from databases, to manipulate html and css content and so on.
 Frameworks like React, Angular and Vue.js are tools that enhance the creation of webpages and are 100% based on js.
-In the same way we can use js also outside the browser, on webserver, to build back-end services with framework like node.js.
+In the same way we can use js also outside the browser, on web server, to build back-end services with framework like node.js.

 ## JS release
 Starting from 2015, with the release of ES6 (ECMAScript) we talk about modern javascript, and since then an annual release has been done with some new features.